isaacjstriker/pokedexcli/README.md

 ## Usage

-Once running, use commands like:
+Once running, use these commands to navigate the program:

 - help — Show available commands
 - map — List next page of locations